 Greengage provided a range of services for the residential development at 65 & 67 Maygrove Road in the London Borough of Camden, which comprised 91 residential apartments.
 Services included Code for Sustainable Homes assessments, and provision of advice regarding energy, ecology and sustainability aspects for planning.

 All residential apartments were assessed under the Code for Sustainable Homes and achieved a Level 4 rating including full marks under the management, pollution and surface water run-off categories.

 Features of the development that enabled it to reach the Level 4 rating included:

-- Provision of a CHP unit resulting in >15% improvement in actual DER over standard DER;
+- Provision of a Combined Heat and Power (CHP) unit resulting in >15% improvement in actual Distributed Energy Resources) DER over standard DER;

 - Use of materials with high Green Guide ratings and with responsible sourcing certification;

 - 100% diversion of non-hazardous waste from landfill;

 - Use of water efficient sanitaryware and also provision of a green roof, attenuation chamber and hydrobrake to reduce surface water run-off;